Research Infrastructure

 Consistent Measurement

-Session completion, engagement patterns, phase progression tracked across all conditions.
+Session completion, engagement patterns, and phase progression tracked across all conditions.

 Ecological Validity